caratsandcake/eng-exercise/README.md

 # Carats and Cake Engineering Exercise

 Carat's product team manages both the business and customer facing features of our payments platform.
 At the core of our work is the understanding and implementation of full stack web development principles and best practices.

 We've designed this take home to get a sense of how you think and work as a developer.
 There is no one way to solve for the prompt below, but make sure to read this document thoroughly to understand how to succeed.

 ## Before you start

-We are not trying to make you work for free, so please do not spend more than 120 minutes on this exercise.
+We are not trying to make you work for free, so please do not spend more than four hours on this exercise.
 If you find yourself needing more time, message your hiring contact and they can help you scope down your work to ensure you are not putting in more time than necessary.

 Optionaly, feel free to write a `TODO.txt` doc of things you would have liked to get to with more time.